zawadsadat/Design-and-Ananlysis-of-Algorithm-Course-s-Project/README.md

-# Design-and-Ananlysis-of-Algorithm-Course-s-Project
+# Design-and-Analysis-of-Algorithm-Course-s-Project
-Contains my design and ananlysis of algorithm course's project and presentation
+Contains my design and analysis of the algorithm course's project and presentation The project is about graph adjacency lists, and the presentation is on the Shortest Common Super Sequence.